2023 Stewardship Trips and Projects

 • Some of our projects are available for registration now, and some will open for registration later in the year.

-• This year ONDA will have multiple registration periods for seasonal trips; however, you will only need to fill out the full form once.
-A short form will be available for those registering for a second or third time.
+• This year ONDA will have two registration periods for seasonal trips; however, you will only need to fill out the full form once.
+A short form will be available for those registering for a second time.

 • If there are openings that need to be filled, we will communicate those opportunities via our e-newsletter.